JuanModzelewski/Clarity/README.md

 ![Clarity Navigation bar image](/assests/images/Readme-images/Clarity-navigation-bar.jpg)

 - The Clarity logo is prominently displayed and, when clicked, provides a way to return to the home page from any page on the website.
-- Each page's title appears on the right with a contrast of colour and easily readable typography.
+- Each page's title appears on the right with a contrast of color and easily readable typography.
 - Easy to comprehend page titles and labels that directly relate to the content of the page.
-- To enhance user flow, pages are prioritised and arranged in sequence.
+- To enhance user flow, pages are prioritized and arranged in sequence.
 - On mobile devices, the page navigation collapses, revealing an icon and a drop-down menu with the different pages.